BeckY824/DP-DL-Reproduction-ABKD/README.md

 bash train_ls_lt.sh 0.5 0.5 resnet56 resnet20 0
 ```

+The resulting log file of an experiment recording test accuracy after each epoch is saved in './save'.
 ## BibTeX
 If you find this repo useful for your research, please consider citing their paper: